Dec 012023

 Install New Microsoft Teams on VMware App Volumes / Citrix App Layering

-Using the New Teams bootstrapper, it appears that it evades and doesn’t work with App Packaging and App attaching technologies such as VMware App Volumes and Citrix Application layering.
+Previously, using the New Teams bootstrapper, it appeared that it evaded and didn’t work with App Packaging and App attaching technologies such as VMware App Volumes and Citrix Application layering, however following the instructions on KB97141 will work.

 The New Teams bootstrapper downloads and installs an MSIX app package to the computer running the bootstrapper.